Do-It-Yourself Garage Door Tutorials & How-To Instructions

 Have a cracked hinge in the middle of your garage door?
 Need to replace a roller that's in the middle of your door?
 There isn't too much to this task, but make sure you follow all of the warnings!

-Video on how to replace your garage door rollers.
+To replace the rollers or hinges on the bottom of your door, follow this video on how to replace your garage door rollers.

-Video on how to replace all of your garage door rollers quickly.
+If you need to replace the other rollers or hinges on your door, follow this video on how to replace all of your garage door rollers quickly.

 Top Roller Replacement